 Who receives a 1099-K tax form?

-To receive a 1099-K tax form from Dwolla, Inc., you must have received payments via Paynote and meet the following condition:
+To receive a 1099-K tax form, you must have received payments via Paynote and meet the applicable reporting threshold.

-A 1099-K tax form is not the same as a 1099-MISC or a 1099-NEC tax form which officials commonly receive from officiating organizations.
+A 1099-K tax form is not the same as a 1099-MISC or a 1099-NEC.
 These tax forms are completely different and may reflect the same earnings in multiple reports.

-Both the federal and state Form 1099-K are informational returns, and the gross payments reported on a Form 1099-K do not necessarily represent reportable income.
+Both the federal and state Form 1099-K are informational returns, and the gross payments reported do not necessarily represent reportable income.
 The form should be used in conjunction with other tax records (bank statements, invoices, etc.) to report taxable income if any.
 Please consult your tax advisor to determine your tax reporting requirements.

 What do I do with this?